Using Handlers

 Overview

-Handlers are the components that execute portions of code and can be used by workflow builders to build whatever processes they wish.
+Handlers are the components that execute portions of code.
+Workflow builders can use them to build whatever processes they wish.
+The Handlers Overview provides further details about handler structures.

 Pre-Installed Handlers